 - TelMeNow offer an online self-assessment tool to help you decide which equipment is best for you

 What you need to know before buying equipment

-Before buying any equipment it is a good idea to seek independent advice (see the section below) to make sure that the equipment you are thinking about buying will meet your needs.
+Before buying any equipment it's a good idea to seek independent advice to ensure the equipment will meet your needs.

 Further sources of information and support

-- The Disabled Living Foundation have produced a range of Factsheets that provide general advice about things to consider when choosing daily living equipment.
-You can call the Disabled Living Foundation helpline 0300 999 0004.
+- The Disabled Living Foundation have produced a range of factsheets that provide general advice about things to consider when choosing daily living equipment; you can call the Disabled Living Foundation helpline on 0300 999 0004